 Clicking on the “Return to the list of all of your portfolios” link below the table will take you to back to the main Portfolio page, which, now that we have created a portfolio looks like this

-Notice that each row in this table has three buttons on the right end.
+Notice that each row in this table has two buttons on the right end.
 The “Edit” button will take you to the “Portfolio Details” page where you can edit the tax rates or add positions to, or remove from the portfolio.
 The “Review” button performs the cost report in the previous screen shot.
-The “Delete” button deletes the portfolio and all of its positions.

 You can create additional portfolios as shown at the top of this article.

 We invite your feedback.
 Please let us know how well the Portfolio Analyzer addresses your needs, and please offer suggestions for updates and improvements.
 What additional information, if any, would you like to see in the reports?
 What additional questions, if any, would you like the analyzer to help answer for you now that portfolios can be entered and stored?
 Any and all of your comments are important to us.

 Please contact us at email@example.com with any bug reports, questions, comments or suggestions.